European History, Literature, and Social Sciences

 - Socialistica Collection (also known as the Schlueter-Walling Collection).
 800 works on French and German labor movements, donated by William English Walling.
 About 600 volumes had belonged to German socialist Hermann Schlueter.
 The manuscript collection of Hermann Schlueter and a few archival materials are also included.
 For reasons of condition, most of the collection is available only on microfilm under the title Sammlung social-politischer Schriften (Micro Film 8479).

-- Andrew Laurie Stangel Collection (recently received as a gift from Dr. Stangel).
+- Andrew Laurie Stangel Collection (received as a gift from Dr. Stangel).
 Most titles concern German history in the latter half of the 19th century and the first half of the 20th (cataloged with call numbers beginning CA 17439).
-Hundreds of pieces of printed ephemera, including postcards from the period, are not yet cataloged.
+The collection also contains hundreds of pieces of printed ephemera, including postcards from the period.

 - Temperance Collection (or Guy Hayler Collection, mainly tracts from British and American temperance movements.
 Hayler was a prominent British temperance crusader at the turn of the 20th century.
 Microfilmed as Temperance tracts: Collection of pamphlets (Micro Film 6317),